 Events in previous years included: Campus Farm to Table Tour, Cards Against the Patriarchy, Anti-War Activism Workshop, Challenging Privatization, Queer Writing as Resistance, Vegan BBQ, Gzaagigoo Anishinaabe Mnoomin (We Love You Mnoomin), and more!

-Thank you to everyone who made Disorientation Week 2019 such a success!
+Thank you to everyone who participated in this year’s Disorientation Week!

 We look forward to planning another great week for 2021!